Tools

 Dieline Sketching

-Following picking a concept was making a sketch of what the actual packaging design would look like.
-I spent a little time looking up dieline templates online until I eventually settled on using my own measurements for the card box dieline creator in templatemaker.nl.
+I then got a dieline template from templatemaker.nl.
 As pictured below, I altered the template a little bit to account for bleed and ensure the dieline was set up properly within Illustrator.

 First Dieline Iteration